 There are millions of asteroids, and of those discovered and numbered, only 5% have been named.
-The majority of known asteroids orbit within the asteroid belt between Mars and Jupiter.
 When Asteroids were first discovered, they were named after mythological goddesses, e.g. Ceres, Pallas, Juno, Vesta, Astraea.
 They encompass the more feminine, emotional, and nurturing aspects of your humanity.
-These astroids, dwarf planet Eris and comet Chiron, are what I will discuss here.
+The majority of known asteroids orbit within the asteroid belt between Mars and Jupiter.
+Below is a brief description of these asteroids, as well as dwarf planet Eris and comet Chiron.
 Chiron orbits between Saturn and Uranus.

 Astrea: Is known as the Goddess of Justice.
 Pure and innocent, she represents moral values, reasoning and good judgement.
 She is associated with Libra and Virgo.
 Her location in our natal chart reveals how we weigh our options and choose the best course of action that aligns with our moral values and beliefs.
 Astrea in your natal chart may well pair up two planets via a conjunction or sextile for the purpose of teaching us how to balance different aspects of justice i.e. compassion and consequence.

 Ceres: Ceres was the sister of Jupiter (aka Zeus).
 The quintessential Earth Mother ruling food, nutrition, gardening, mothering, as well as hard work.
 Her location in our chart reveals how we feel most nurtured and where we can give and receive love and comfort.
 She is associated with fertility, the uterus and stomach.
 She also influences fear of abandonment, neediness, and other parent-child complexities.